This post may include affiliate links, please read our disclaimer.

 This post is coming soon – well, as soon as we have done the hike!

 Richmond & The Famous Bridge

-Heading towards Hobart, a detour to all the little coast towns and up to Richmond are rewarding.
+Heading towards Hobart, a detour to all the little coastal towns and up to Richmond is rewarding.
 The Richmond Bridge is heritage listed.
 The arched bridge is 25 km north of Hobart.
 It is a beautiful town and the bridge has a couple of claims to fame – the oldest bridge still in use in Australia and the oldest stone span bridge in Australia.

 Hobart & Mt Wellington